Aboriginal peoples: relationships

 The two groups are working closely to improve the well-being of Métis children, families, and communities while protecting and promoting the distinct culture, identity and heritage of Métis people.

-We created Draft Guidelines for Ministries on Consultation with Aboriginal Peoples Related to Aboriginal and Treaty Rights.
-The overall goal of consultation is to provide protection to Aboriginal and treaty rights while furthering the goals of reconciliation between Aboriginal peoples and the Crown.
+We created Draft Guidelines for Ministries on Consultation with Indigenous Peoples Related to Indigenous and Treaty Rights.
+The overall goal of consultation is to provide protection to Indigenous and treaty rights while furthering the goals of reconciliation between Indigenous peoples and the Crown.